robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "As bad as that?"
 I kept my voice level but closed my eyes.

 "I'm not going to sugar-coat it, Celeste.
-She's got a lot to learn about— things.
+She's got a lot to learn about —  things.
 And I won't be able to set up their Wardrobe properly and mind young Charli."

 The kettle gave a happy 'ding', content to have done its duty properly.
 I poured the boiling water over my teabag.